 The Nomination and Remuneration Committee is formed to assist the Board in discharging its responsibility for nomination, remuneration and bank culture related matters.
-The Nomination and Remuneration Committee meetings shall be held at least once every year or more frequently as the chairman of the Nomination and Remuneration Committee deems necessary.
+The Nomination and Remuneration Committee meetings shall be held at least 2 times a year or more frequently as the chairman of the Nomination and Remuneration Committee deems necessary.

-The Nomination and Remuneration Committee comprises of two Independent Non-Executive Directors, namely Prof. Mao Zhenhua (Chairman) and Prof. Tong Wai Cheung Timothy.
-During the Year, the Nomination and Remuneration Committee held sixteen meetings (including twelve meetings by way of circulation of written resolutions).
+The Nomination and Remuneration Committee comprises of three Independent Non-Executive Directors, namely Prof. Tong Wai Cheung Timothy (Chairman), Prof. Mao Zhenhua and Mr. Wong Shun Tak.
+During the Year, the Nomination and Remuneration Committee held nine meetings (including four meetings by way of circulation of written resolutions).